littlehorse-enterprises/littlehorse/docs/docs/07-faq.md

 ### Is LittleHorse Fault-Tolerant?

 Yes, it was built into the [core DNA of our system](./02-architecture-and-guarantees.md).
+Every component of the LittleHorse tech stack is highly available and fault tolerant.
+At the workflow layer LittleHorse provides the primitives to handle faults in a way to suit the business needs.

 ### Does LittleHorse scale?

-Yes.
+Yes, in our internal benchmarks a moderately resourced, single instance, of LittleHorse server can execute 30,000 tasks per second in a moderately complex workflow.

 ### How do I make Workflows idempotent?